perfsonar/docs/_sources/install_debian.txt

 Installation on Debian
 **********************

-For perfSONAR 3.5 we provide part of the perfSONAR toolkit as Debian packages for four different architectures.
+For perfSONAR 3.5.1 we provide part of the perfSONAR toolkit as Debian packages for four different architectures.
 This should enable you to deploy a perfSONAR measurement point on one of the following distributions:

 * Debian 7 Wheezy
+* Debian 8 Jessie
 * Ubuntu 12 Precise
 * Ubuntu 14 Trusty